Office small talk is a big deal.

 But the art of small talk is just that – an art.
 For some people small talk questions and social interactions flow easily and naturally but for others… not so much.
 For some it’s a nightmare fraught with awkwardness, long pauses, stuttering, and jokes that don’t exactly land very well.
-So let’s take a look at some pointers you can use to help make everyday chat with coworkers a bit easier.
+So let’s take a look at some pointers and tips for making small talk that you can use to help make everyday chat with coworkers a bit easier.

 How to start a conversation…